kingsgeocomp/code-camp/README.md

 ### Setting Up

-There are several ways to run these notebooks explained, but the most straightforward way to get started is [using Binder](https://mybinder.org/v2/gh/kingsgeocomp/code-camp/master).
+There are several ways to run these notebooks, but the most straightforward way to get started is [using Binder](https://mybinder.org/v2/gh/kingsgeocomp/code-camp/master).

 ### Learning Outcomes